Method2Model

 All models are approximations of reality:

-• They depend on your assumptions, your data, and modeling choices.
+• They depend on assumptions, available evidence, and modeling choices.

 • They cannot guarantee clinical outcomes, regulatory acceptance, funding success, or commercial results.